-This example contains SNB code for the message registers in the MRF.
-All message register and MRF references are specific to SNB.
+This example contains code for the message registers in the MRF.
 Other code in this example is useful for other processor generations.

 The example frees enough MRF and GRF space to get the routine started, then jumps to the handler for the specific exception.
 Many other implementations are also valid, including single exception servicing (as opposed to looping) per invocation, and saving only the GRF or MRF space required by the exception being serviced.